 Maine amended its Fair Credit Reporting Act by repealing Title 10, Chapter 210 and enacting Title 10, Chapter 209-B of its Revised Statutes.
-The amendments went into effect June 7, 2013 when the legislature adopted Senate Bill 1410.
+The amendments went into effect June 7,

 The new Act incorporates the federal Fair Credit Reporting Act (FCRA) while preserving enhanced protections found in the current state law.
 The result is a shorter, more concise state law.
 For example, there are fewer defined terms and the definitions are shorter.